 Dr James McCafferty, BSc (Hons) PhD FBCS CITP C.Eng.

 James is the Chief Information Officer at the Wellcome Sanger Institute.
 His role encompasses IT strategy, delivery and operations to support the goals of the institute.
 This encompasses research IT, research data, research software/informatics, enterprise IT and information security.

 Informatics and Digital Solutions (Web, Web security and Core Bioinformatics)

 Provide World Class High Performance Computing, and First Class Production Platforms and Services for genome and biodata research.

 Human Genetics Informatics (HGI)

-Human Genetics Informatics (HGI) supports the scientific aims of the Human Genetics programme by developing and operating computational analysis workflows, ...
+Human Genetics Informatics (HGI) supports the scientific aims of the Human Genetics programme by developing and operating computational analysis workflows, managing ...